awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 **Important**
 Do not store sensitive data in a `String` or `StringList` parameter\.
 For all sensitive data that must remain encrypted, use only the `SecureString` parameter type\.
-For more information, see [Parameter Types and Examples](parameter-store-about-examples.md) and [SecureString Parameters](sysman-paramstore-securestring.md)\.
+For more information, see [Parameter types and examples](parameter-store-about-examples.md) and [SecureString parameters](sysman-paramstore-securestring.md)\.

 **Content in Amazon S3 Buckets**
 As part of your Systems Manager operations, you might choose to upload or store data in one or more Amazon Simple Storage Service \(Amazon S3\) buckets\.